Watch the video below to hear Emily's experience with epilepsy and her treatment al the Mid-Atlantic Epilepsy and Sleep

 - Epilepsy Surgery for patients whose seizures are not controlled by medications or for patients with structural lesions

-- Dietary Treatment (Ketogenic Diet Program) for treatment of epilepsy that is not controlled by medications or surgery
+- Dietary Treatment (Ketogenic Diet Program, see below video) for treatment of epilepsy that is not controlled by medications or surgery

 - Participation in clinical research of new treatments of epilepsy

 Epilepsy is a common neurological disorder that affects 2.5-3 million people in the United States and is described as a condition of recurring seizures.
 There are many types of seizures and different forms of epilepsy.
 A seizure is generated by abnormal electrical discharges of brain cells that disrupts normal function.
 As a result, seizures can produce a wide variety of symptoms, including a change in a person’s consciousness or behavior and uncontrolled movements or sensations.

 There are many different types of seizures, and people with epilepsy may experience one or more types.
 The kind of seizure a person has depends on which part of the brain is affected by the electrical disturbance that produces seizures.

 In addition, there are many possible causes of epilepsy.
 Some of these causes include head trauma, brain tumors, stroke, brain infection or genetic causes.
 In some cases, however, the cause is not known.

 Different Types of Seizures

 Seizures are generally divided into two different groups: “generalized” seizures and “partial” seizures.
 The following text explains the terminology and describes more specifically the different kinds of seizures.

 A generalized seizure (also known as bilateral tonic clonic seizures) occurs when a burst of electrical energy involves the whole brain (both sides) at once.
 These types of seizures usually cause a loss of consciousness.
 Types of generalized seizures:

 - Generalized Tonic-Clonic Seizures (also called “grand mal” seizures): This seizure is characterized by several phases.
 The body, arms, and legs or the whole body stiffen, (“tonic”) followed by a convulsion (shaking or “clonic” activity) and the postictal period.
 During the postictal period, the person may be sleepy, tired, and have a headache or body aches.